 20 km (12 miles) of groomed trails

-Terrain is varied; from flat and easy, to challenging hills with turns.
-Tracks are set for both skating and touring skis.
-Grooming is done by Pisten Bully 170!
+The terrain is varied; from flat and easy, to challenging hills with turns.
+Tracks are set by a full-size Snocat for both skating and touring skis.
 Our groomed trails are not as wide as those at some large commercial areas, but about 60-70% of the trails are wide enough for 2 sets of tracks and a skating lane in the center.

 Wide, deluxe, regularly-groomed trails

-Our trails are usually groomed on Tuesday, Thursday, Saturday and Sunday.
-Your club memberships and donations pay for our dependable grooming contractor.
-He is also a nordic skier and a club member, so he strives to keep up with snow fall and groom the nicest ski trails possible.
-If you are on the trails while our contractor is grooming, give him a wave and a thank-you, but please stay clear of the groomer.
+Our trails are usually groomed on Monday, Wednesday, Saturday and Sunday.
+Your club memberships, trail fees, and donations pay for our dependable grooming contractor.
+He is also a nordic skier and a club member, so he strives to keep up with snowfall and groom the nicest ski trails possible.
+If you are on the trails while our contractor is grooming, please do not stand or ski near the groomer.
+Step off the trail and allow it to pass.

 Ray Garey day-use cabin

 The Ray Garey Cabin is a heated day-use cabin for warming up, stowing extra gear or having lunch out of the weather.
-Your donations have made this happen.
+Memberships and trail fees have made this happen.
 It’s a place to meet other skiers and to feel like part of the ski community.
-The cabin is open to the public on grooming days (generally Tuesday, Thursday, Saturday and Sunday).
+The cabin is open to the public on grooming days (generally Monday, Wednesday, Saturday and Sunday).

 Two sheltered and regularly-maintained restrooms (pit toilets) are located near the cabin.